Frequently Asked Questions

 Who can join GPS-STEM?

 Most GPS-STEM events and activities are open to all graduate students and postdocs across campus.
 However, in order to take full advantage of our our program, we encourage you to register!
-Graduate students within participating Ph.D. programs can register at the beginning of their 1st year and beyond.
-Postdoctoral fellows from participating departments can register after serving at least 6 months of their postdoctoral appointment.
+Postdoctoral fellows and graduate students within participating UC Irvine Schools can register at the beginning of their 1st year and beyond.

 What are the benefits of becoming a GPS-STEM member?